 - Unopposed estrogen replacement therapy (e.g., for menopausal symptoms)

-- Breast cancer: history of breast cancer, tamoxifen treatment
+- History of breast cancer and tamoxifen treatment

 - Combination oral contraceptive pills